radiomic/CLEARtrial2/index.md

 CLEAR-E3 is not just another document—it's a curated collection of good examples sourced from the literature.
 Each example is accompanied by a brief explanation and elaboration, offering insights that go beyond the surface.

 ## How to Maximize Your Benefits?
-To make the most of this online resource, we strongly recommend referring to [CLEAR-E3 publication]().
+To make the most of this online resource, we strongly recommend referring to [CLEAR-E3 publication](), particularly to the section "Recommendations for use of CLEAR-E3 along with CLEAR".
 By doing so, you may unlock the full potential of CLEAR-E3 and CLEAR, helping your research meet the highest standards.

 ## Publication Details
-If you publish any work that uses CLEAR-E3, please cite the following publication:
+We have invested a lot of time and effort in creating CLEAR-E3.
+If you publish any work that uses CLEAR-E3 or benefits from it, please cite the following publication:

 Explanation and Elaboration with Examples for CLEAR (CLEAR-E3): an EuSoMII Radiomics Auditing Group Initiative.

 [Go to items](https://radiomic.github.io/CLEAR-E3/docs/Item1.html){: .btn .btn-purple }